balena-io/docs/pages/reference/OS/network.md

 method=auto
 ```

-An example for [Eduroam][eduroam-ref] (network for students and universities) is shown in the config below.
+An example for [Eduroam](https://www.eduroam.org) (network for students and universities) is shown in the config below.
 You'll need to change the listed fields for your educational institution.
 Contact your educational institution's IT department for the connection specifics.

 ```
 [connection]